ZEISS Microscopy Knowledge Base

 12. From the pop up menu, select Add Tags...

-Context menu over segment list showing 'Value: "Name"' and 'Add Segment Filter' with 'Segment #114 (Blob Finder)' selected
+Context menu 'Value: "Name"' over segment list with 'Segment #114 (Blob Finder)' selected

 13. Type in the new TAG name (e.g. Track#1).
 Press Add Tag.